Terms and Conditions

 - providing better services for the Buyer,

-- marketing purposes - remarketing - interest advertising created on websites viewed by the Buyer showing the goods previously ordered / viewed goods or similar, related etc. goods, in order to improve care for the current and future customers (including the Buyer) and users of the Supplier's Online Store, matching their individual needs, tracking behaviour patterns and purchases in Google Analytics using USER ID through advertising features:
+- marketing purposes - remarketing - interest advertising created on websites viewed by the Buyer showing the goods previously ordered / viewed goods or similar, related etc. goods, in order to improve care for the current and future customers (including the Buyer) and users of the Supplier's Online Store, matching their individual needs, tracking behavior patterns and purchases in Google Analytics using USER ID through advertising features:

 - remarketing in Google Analytics,